 Everyone knows they should do what they can to protect their heart, but not everyone realizes just how important it is.
-Despite all the medical advances we’ve made, the Centers for Disease Control and Prevention reports heart disease remains the number one cause of death in the U.S. Besides practicing healthy habits, like exercising regularly or quitting smoking, focusing on a healthy diet is one of the best things you can do to combat heart disease.
-This includes cutting back on sugar and fatty foods that can increase bad cholesterol.
+Besides practicing healthy habits, like exercising regularly or quitting smoking, focusing on a healthy diet is one of the best things you can do to combat heart disease.

 You’re probably already aware of the foods you should avoid if you know what’s best for your heart.
 But if you’re wondering what you should be eating instead, try adding these six foods to your diet.